cedadev/cis/doc/collocation.rst

         other separation constraints.

       * ``lin`` For use with gridded source data only.
 A value is calculated by linear interpolation for each sample point.
+        The extrapolation mode can be controlled with the ``extrapolate`` keyword.
+The default mode is not to extrapolate values to points outside of the gridded data source (masking them in the output instead).
+Setting ``extrapolate=True`` will instruct the kernel to extrapolate these values outside of the data source instead.

       * ``nn`` For use with gridded source data only.
 The data point closest to each sample point is found, and the data value is set at the sample point.